mohagamy/test/Shell_Commands_with_Python.md

 with open('test.txt', 'w') as f:
     process = subprocess.Popen(['ls', '-l'], stdout=f)
 ```
-the output is of type bytes, so stdout.decode('utf-8') or add universal_newlines=True when calling subprocess.Popen.
+the output is of type bytes, so 'stdout.decode('utf-8')' or add 'universal_newlines=True' when calling subprocess.Popen.

 check the status in realtime

 ```python